pghvlaans/sbotools/README.md

   * Bugfix: sboinstall -q --reinstall is supposed to include the command line builds in the queue.
   * Readme.pm: Print the local overrides message after the READMEs.
   * sbotool: Include items for sboupgrade --all-plus-failures in Main Menu.

-#### 4.3 - 2026-07-31
-  * {Build,Download}.pm: Properly handle failed downloads when continuing.
-    * Thanks to fsLeg for the report.
-  * Change the default SBO_HOME to /var/lib/sbotools.
-    * Thanks to fourtysixandtwo for raising the issue.
-  * sbocheck: Unless in CLASSIC mode, report any SlackBuilds orphaned upstream; skip with --no-orphans.
-    * Thanks to J. Milgram for the proposal.
-  * sbofind, sbotool: Show a removal warning when orphaned builds are displayed.
-  * Util.pm: Allow SBO_HOME/distfiles to be a symlink to an existing directory.
-  * sboclean: Verify a proper SBO_HOME before trying to clean distfiles.
-  * Use color output by default; replace the COLOR setting with NOCOLOR.
-  * Util.pm: Account for symlinks when detecting dangerous directory settings.
-  * Solibs.pm, sbocheck, sboupgrade: Packages with missing solibs only in /opt are marked; improved disclaimer.
-  * sboupgrade: --all-plus-failures skips packages with missing solibs only in /opt.
-  * Run the solib tests after sbocheck and sboupgrade by default.
-    * Replace the SO_CHECK setting with NO_SOCHECK.
-    * sboupgrade: Replace --so-check with --no-socheck.
-    * sbocheck: Use --no-socheck to skip the default check.
-  * Util.pm: Use a relative symlink for SBO_HOME/manual_downloads.

 ## Previous Changes
 See [ChangeLog.md](https://github.com/pghvlaans/sbotools/blob/master/SBO-Lib/ChangeLog.md) for a record of changes from version 1.9 onward.